apache/kylin/website/_docs/tutorial/cube_migration.md

 Check if the target project name is what you want.
 It uses the same project name on QA env as default target project name.
 If the target project name is different on PROD env, please replace with the correct one.

 #### Step 4
 Click 'Validate' button to verify the cube validity.
-It may take couple of minutes to validate the cube on the backend and show the validity results on a pop-up window:
+It may take couple of minutes to validate the cube on the backend and show the validity results on a pop-up window.

    **Common exceptions and suggested solutions**